 Learning about this wood and its characteristics means exploring the benefits and drawbacks of using this type of wood as a material for this piece of furniture.

-There are a wide variety of colors to consider, made possible by its sapwood and heartwood.
-It is also notable for its smooth and close-grained wood, complete with the heavy flor of the grain pattern.
+There is a wide variety of colors to consider, made possible by its sapwood and heartwood.
+It is also notable for its smooth and close-grained wood, complete with the heavy flow of the grain pattern.

-And its grain is also unpredictable since while mostly straight, there are irregular lines and waves sometimes, which is responsible for its rough texture and rugged look.
-To help you decide, here are the pros and cons you can weigh in.
+Its grain is also unpredictable since, while mostly straight, there are irregular lines and waves sometimes, which is responsible for its rough texture and rugged look.
+To help you decide, here are the pros and cons you can consider.

 Types of Hickory Cabinets